aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ### **Reading Project Information**
-The [Project]() class has a number of properties that deal with project properties:
+The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class has a number of properties that deal with project properties:

-- [StartDate](): the project's start date, of the DateTime data type.
+- **StartDate**: the project's start date, of the DateTime data type.
-- [FinishDate](): the project's end date, of the DateTime data type.
+- **FinishDate**: the project's end date, of the DateTime data type.
-- [CurrentDate](): the current date, of the DateTime data type.
+- **CurrentDate**: the current date, of the DateTime data type.
-- [StatusDate](): the date that the project's progress will be reported, of the DateTime data type.
+- **StatusDate**: the date that the project's progress will be reported, of the DateTime data type.
-- [IsScheduleFromStart](): defines whether the project is scheduled from the start or end data and takes a Boolean value.
+- **IsScheduleFromStart**: defines whether the project is scheduled from the start or end data and takes a Boolean value.
-- [Calendar](): the type of calendar used by the project, managed through the [Aspose.Tasks.Calendar]() class.
+- **Calendar**: the type of calendar used by the project, managed through the [Aspose.Tasks.Calendar](https://apireference.aspose.com/tasks/net/aspose.tasks/calendar) class.

 To read project properties in Microsoft Project, click **Project Information** on the **Project** menu.